How Action for Children works

 · A flexible approach to working to support the delivery of services

-· A knowledge of provision within Edinburgh and East Lothian who support young people
+· A knowledge of provision within the locality who support young people

 · Excellent communication skills and the ability to engage young people